meta-is-beta/horadric-helper/README.md

 - WebComponents implementation done using [vue-custom-element](https://github.com/karol-f/vue-custom-element).
 - Popover handling is done using [v-tooltip](https://www.npmjs.com/package/v-tooltip) (Vue implementation of [popper.js](https://popper.js.org/)).
 - Typescript support is enabled, but only a few files are in typescript (where I decided that strong typing will be most useful).
-- `/src` is split into different folders for each target:
-  - Each game has it's own folder.
-  - `demo` folder holds the entry point for the demo.
-  - `shared` folder holds all modules common to all games.

 ### Local development